Board Budget Belief Statements

 Division Domain: Student Growth and Achievement Outcomes

-- Student achieve prescribed provincial learning outcomes, demonstrating strengths in literacy and numeracy.
+- Students achieve prescribed provincial learning outcomes, demonstrating strengths in literacy and numeracy.

 - Students apply knowledge, understanding and skills in real-life contexts and situations.